 Early identification of substance abuse is important in the rehabilitation process.
 Numerous agencies, programs, and treatment and rehabilitation facilities are located in the Milwaukee area.
 In addition, any member of the MSOE community may call or contact the campus office below for help or information:

 MSOE’s Counseling Services Office promotes alcohol and drug free living at various times as part of their Health, Development and Wellness programs and seminars during the school year.
 Attendance at these sessions is free of charge

 MSOE provides an Employee Assistance Program (EAP) made available to employees and their families as a resource for personal problems at no cost and on a strictly confidential basis.
-The provider of this service, Symmetry, can be contacted at (800) 236-4800.
+The provider of this service, The Lincoln Financial Group, can be contacted at (888) 628-4824.

 In addition to the above information, MSOE has a “Campus Alcohol Policy” which is published in pamphlet form and made available to all employees and students in various ways and in offices and other locations on campus.
 MSOE also has sections in its “Student Handbook” related to matters that assist students in making appropriate choices and decisions regarding prevention of drug and alcohol abuse.
 MSOE addresses its Drug-free Workplace Statement in its “Employee Handbook.”
 The Statement is communicated to all employees on an annual basis.
 All of these documents can be found on the school’s Intranet which is accessible by all students and employees.